 And according to data from the Metropolitan Police, in the London area alone more than £21 million worth of tools were stolen from vehicles between October 2021 and September 2022 - with power hand tools accounting for a hefty £14 million of this.

 As vehicle technology advances, thieves are using increasingly sophisticated methods.
 So, it’s never been more important to have the right measures in place to protect your van and any equipment you keep in it.

 Thieves target the weak spots of your van – usually smashing the windows and picking the locks.
 But some thieves will target sliding doors, breaking into your van by pulling the sliding door down from the top.

 Ruthless thieves will even cut through the thin metal sides of a van’s loading area to make off with cargo – a technique known as ‘peel and steal’.

-	Having said that, the Office for National Statistics (ONS) found the most common way (44%) thieves broke in to a vehicle was through unlocked doors – so always double check your van is locked.
+The ONS found that the most common way (44%) thieves broke into a vehicle was actually through unlocked doors – so always double check your van is locked.